School of Humanities

 Funding

 A limited number of assistantships are available for entering graduate students.
 As well as a full tuition waiver for the fall and spring semesters, assistantships also carry a stipend for the academic year.
-Teaching assistant assignments are twenty hours per week, and may include teaching freshman composition, tutoring in the Writing Center, assisting professors with their research, grading for World Literature classes or providing administrative support in the school office.
+Teaching assistant assignments are twenty hours per week, and may include teaching freshman composition, literature, or creative writing, editing journals like Mississippi Review, tutoring in the Writing Center, assisting professors with their research, grading for World Literature classes or providing administrative support in the school office.
 Duties are assigned by the director of the school and are non-negotiable.
 Assistantships are awarded for one year, and are renewable (pending successful performance of duties both academic and assignment-related).

 To apply for an assistantship please indicate on graduate school application.
 Funding decisions are made separately from admissions decisions, so you may well receive a letter of acceptance before you receive notification about funding.
 Additionally, the English program makes every effort to fund as many incoming graduate students as possible, and if alternate sources of funding become available after the initial round of funding offers has been made, we will contact students on the waiting list with revised offers.
 If you are not offered funding your first year, and are in good academic standing, you are welcome to apply for second-year funding.